simplicitesoftware/documentation/docs/documentation/integration/remote/opendatasoft.md

 This document applies to version 3.0 MAINTENANCE 20 and above.

-It describes how to configure [OpenDataSoft&reg;](http://www.opendatasoft.com/) (ODS) datasets as Simplicit&eacute;&reg; business objects.
+It describes how to configure [OpenDataSoft&reg;](http://www.opendatasoft.com/) (ODS) datasets as Simplicité business objects.

-It also describe how to publish an ODS dataset from a Simplicit&eacute;&reg; business object REST API.
+It also describe how to publish an ODS dataset from a Simplicité business object REST API.

 ODS dataset as a service business object
 ----------------------------------------